Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

-Thousands of miles from civilization, on the frozen Canadian arctic island of Beechley, lies a tiny European graveyard: The last remains of Sir John Franklin's failed expedition of the arctic.
+Thousands of miles from civilization, on the frozen Canadian arctic island of Beechley, lies a tiny European graveyard.
+Here lie the last remains of Sir John Franklin's failed expedition to the Arctic.
 Three of Franklin's sailors—John Torrington, John Hartnell, and William Braine—were early casualties in a sad opera of starvation and death.
 They were buried by their comrades in 1846, all of whom would eventually succumb to the very same elements in a death walk of cannibalism and madness.

 Like Rosalita Lombardo, John Torrington became famous in death rather than in life.
 In fact, virtually nothing is known about John as a man: Who he was, where he lived, or how he ended up on the Franklin Expedition.
 Any records of him disappeared in the Canadian Arctic when the voyage failed.